 Why Visit the Dead Sea?

 Although its name may give you the immediate impression of a dull body of water, it’s far, far from that.
-Besides being a thing of stunning natural beauty unlike anything else on Earth, the Dead Sea is eight times saltier than any ocean, making it one of the saltiest waters in the world.
+Besides being a thing of stunning natural beauty unlike anything else on Earth, the Dead Sea is eight times saltier than any ocean, making it one of the saltiest waters in the world and a must-visit spot in every Israel itinerary out there.

-It is not just unrivaled beauty which is the Dead Sea’s main attraction, the sea’s water is known for its health benefits.
-Partly in thanks to the heavy mineral and salt content, and the mineral-rich mud which lines the bottom of it, the Dead Sea has rejuvenating properties which will leave you feeling both relaxed and refreshed.
+It is not just unrivaled beauty that is the Dead Sea’s main attraction, the sea’s water is known for its health benefits.
+Partly thanks to the heavy mineral and salt content, and the mineral-rich mud which lines the bottom of it, the Dead Sea has rejuvenating properties that will leave you feeling both relaxed and refreshed.

 Israel’s Holy Land